TIBCOSoftware/labs-graphbuilder-contrib/docs-src/content/en/docs/Labs/Lab 1/index.md

 ![Import Extension](createApp25.png)

-You can add write the entities which generate be BuildGraph activity by adding GraphBuilder -> GraphtoFile activity
+You can write the entities (which are generated by BuildGraph activity) to file by adding GraphBuilder -> GraphtoFile activity

 ![Import Extension](createApp26.png)

-Specify the output folder and filename for writing the graph entities
+Specify the output folder and filename for GraphtoFile activity

 ![Import Extension](createApp27.png)